-• The case of the atheist:

-- The atheist takes that the origin of the world (and us) is not a God, but rather something less powerful

-- Assumption: the less powerful the "creator", the less perfect the "creation"

-- So: the atheist has even more reasons to doubt that he or she can reach any kind of knowledge.

-$\longrightarrow$ Is this argument valid?
+- The case of the atheist: - The atheist takes that the origin of the world (and us) is not a God, but rather something less powerful - Assumption: the less powerful the "creator", the less perfect the "creation" - So: the atheist has even more reasons to doubt that he or she can reach any kind of knowledge. - → Is this argument valid?
 Is it sound?

+Conclusion - nothing is indubitable in my body of knowledge.
+The entire building is down.

-4.2.5 Conclusion: Will and Attention against Habits
+4.2.4 Conclusion: Will and Attention against Habits